Reading Comprehension

 Vowel sounds can be especially tricky for kids struggling with auditory discrimination issues.

-Auditory closure is another auditory processing skill that greatly affects reading comprehension.
+Auditory closure is another auditory processing skill that greatly affects reading comprehension strategies.
 This is the ability to complete distorted or missing parts of auditory signals then recognize and understand the sound unit in its entirety.

 If you’ve ever talked on a cell phone with poor reception and had to strain to understand what was being said, you were using auditory closure skills.
 And you probably were frustrated about the entire the process!